MathuxNY-73/hackerrank-problems/README.md

 ## Mathematics
 The Mathematics directory contains all solutions or attempts at solving hackerank challenges that relate to the domain of the Mathematics.

-## Problem Solving
+## Algorithms
-The ProblemSolving directory contains all solutions or attempts at solving hackerrank challenges that relate to the solving of a problem.
+The Algorithms directory contains all solutions or attempts at solving hackerrank challenges that relate to the solving of a problem.

 ## Programming
 The Programming directory contains all solutions of hackerrank challenges that relate to Programming Languages and Programming Paradigm.